I’ll Take Monmouth Beach & Sea Bright

-I made a satisfying publishing career on writing for and about physicians.
+I made a satisfying publishing career working as the editor of a physician’s business magazine.
+It helped that both my father and grandfather were physicians.
 So it was very pleasing to find that a medical doctor once played a meaningful role in our local history.

 In October 1865 — six months after the Civil War ended — Dr. Arthur V. Conover purchased all of what is now Monmouth Beach and most of Sea Bright for $30,000.
 That $5-per-acre acquisition opened the way for development of both seashore communities.
 Some 5 years later Dr. Conover would pair Gilded Age tycoon connections with pristine beachfront property to double his investment.

-He acquired the land from the heirs of Major Henry Wardell, the great-great grandson of the area’s first settler, Eliakim Wardell, who got it from the Lenepe Indians for about $50 in goods in 1668.
+Dr. Conover acquired the land from the heirs of Major Henry Wardell, the great-great grandson of the area’s first settler, Eliakim Wardell, who got it from the Lenepe Indians for about $50 in goods in 1668.
 A physician from Freehold, Dr. Conover called his new property the “Sea-View Farm.”
-It had been known as “Wardell’s Beach” since the first area maps were drawn.
-Sea Bright was known as “Nauvoo.”
+It had originally been known as “Wardell’s Beach” since the first area maps were drawn; Sea Bright was first called “Nauvoo.”

-By June 1869, Conover had sold the Sea Bright portion to Mifflin Paul (about 72 acres).
-The unofficial founder of Sea Bright, Paul paid $5,360 to buy much of the area which he also plotted out.
+By June 1869, Conover had sold off the Sea Bright portion to Mifflin Paul (about 72 acres).
+The unofficial founder of Sea Bright, Paul paid $5,360 to buy much of the area which he also plotted out for development.
 At the time not a single house existed.
-A true wheeler-dealer, Paul started the railroad in town, built the first bridge and the Long Branch-Seabright Turnpike (essentially Ocean Avenue).
-Paul also set up the original the Octagon Hotel and Peninsula House Hotel, before his death in April 1890.
+A keen wheeler-dealer, he brought to Sea Bright the first bridge, the railroad and Ocean Avenue (back then the Long Branch-Seabright Turnpike).
+Paul also built the original the Octagon and Peninsula House hotels.
+All before his April 1890 death.

 “The major fortunes in America have been in land.”